BattletechModders/cFixes/README.md

 Thanks to the community at large for helping bring these bugs to HBS's attention!

-This mod is intended for free use and re-use.
+This mod is intended for free use and adaptation in other mods.

 ### Instructions:
     Remove older editions of cFixes.
+This is very important to not crash the game.
     Copy cFixes folder in to Mods folder created for ModTek.

 ### ModTek/BTML
-This mod needs ModTek to work:
+This mod can use either HBS Mod Manager or ModTek:

 https://github.com/BattletechModders/ModTek/releases